About Lifr

 Lifr is being built in public by Alex Hewett, a burnout survivor who got tired of task apps designed for people whose lives aren't on fire.
 This is the company's story, its principles, and where it's going — honestly.

-I built the thing I couldn't find during my worst year.
+I built the thing I couldn't find while I was drowning.

-Lifr isn't venture-backed.
-It's not sprinting toward a billion users.
-It's a small, opinionated, quiet tool for people who, like me, have lived through seasons where just staying afloat is the achievement.
+Lifr isn't venture-backed and it isn't sprinting toward a billion users.
+It's infrastructure for people who, like me, have lived through seasons where just staying afloat was the achievement.
 If that's you — welcome.
 There's a chair for you here.

 — Alex